It’s fair to say that Mohamed Salah and Kevin De Bruyne were exceptionally good last season.

 Sturridge only notched four though, which is disappointing.

-De Bruyne – who’s having a wonderful season at Man City and is widely considered one of the best midfielders in the world right now, topped the assists chart for the Premier League with 18.
+De Bruyne – who had a wonderful season at Man City and is widely considered one of the best midfielders in the world right now, topped the assists chart with 18.

 Shall we have a look at how the Chelsea Rejects did in the cup competitions?